maarten-pennings/HIDKeyboard/README.md

 # Project 2 - NarrowCast keyboard
-A year later, I made a [NarrowCast](https://github.com/maarten-pennings/NarrowCast) system: a screen in the coffee corner showing company news.
+Half a year later, I made a [NarrowCast](https://github.com/maarten-pennings/NarrowCast) system: a screen in the coffee corner showing company news.
 I noticed that people wanted to go back to a certain page to discuss that.
 So, I decided to add a two-key keyboard to the screen with keys for PageUp and PageDown.